Glencore’s murky deals in the DRC

 The close ties between Glencore and Gertler remained until February 2017.
 However, the Swiss company eventually decided to distance itself from him, following a “deferred prosecution agreement” issued by a US court in September 2016.
 The reason was corruption in connection with investment fund Och-Ziff, which showed that more than USD 100 million in bribes had been paid to Congolese officials by an Israeli businessman, along with others, over the course of ten years.
 This businessman has been identified by several media as being Dan Gertler.
 However, new research by Global Witness / PPLAAF casts doubt on this distancing.

 For Glencore, this saga becomes more and more unpleasant.
 Recently, the Canadian stock market regulator, where Katanga is listed, has taken an interest in it, too.
-The Ontario Securities Commission is now investigating whether the mining company has taken the appropriate measures to inform investors of the risks of corruption associated with its operations in the DRC.
-In the meantime, Aristotelis Mistakidis has resigned in November 2017 from Katanga’s board of directors.
+The Ontario Securities Commission investigated whether the mining company has taken the appropriate measures to inform investors of the risks of corruption associated with its operations in the DRC.

 - June 2020: Launching of an investigation by the Federal Prosecutor’s office on the grounds of failure to have the organizational measures in place to prevent alleged corruption in the Democratic Republic of Congo.

 - December 2019: Investigation by the British anti-corruption authority, the Serious Fraud Office, on the grounds of suspicion of corruption in business dealings.